Châu Hoàng Tuyết Loan

-Châu Hoàng Tuyết Loan (born 18 February 1975) is a Vietnamese woman paralympic powerlifter.
+Châu Hoàng Tuyết Loan (born 18 February 1975) is a Vietnamese female Paralympic powerlifter.
 She contracted polio when she was four months old, and has been using a wheelchair since.
 She started weightlifting in 2001, at Nha Trang Fitness Club, and works as a restaurant manager.
-Loan competed in both Beijing 2008 and London 2012 paralympics.
+At the 2018 Asian Para Games she won the silver medal in the 55 kg category.